ridhofauza/aws-video-on-demand/README.md

 ![Architecture](architecture.png)

 ## Deployment
-The guidance is deployed using a CloudFormation template with a lambda backed custom resource.
+The solution is deployed using a CloudFormation template with a lambda backed custom resource.
-For details on deploying the guidance please see the details on the guidance home page:
+For details on deploying the solution please see the details on the solution home page:
 [Video on Demand on AWS][vod-landing]

 > **Please ensure you test the new template before updating any production deployments.**